-Persecution of Christian women is often targeted at their physical body through molestation, rape and sexual harassment.
+Persecution of Christian women often targets their physical body through molestation, rape and sexual harassment.
 Daughters, sisters and wives of pastors are particularly vulnerable.
 Sexual attacks serve to shame the family, as her sexual purity connotes her family's honor.
 Physical attacks have included acid attacks, brutal beatings and killings.

-Converts to Christianity risk house arrest, forced marriage, forced divorce and being expelled from their home.
-Many women from the lowest caste have turned to Christianity; this makes them a double target, for being Dalit and now Christian
+Converts to Christianity risk house arrest, forced marriage, forced divorce, being expelled from their home and being socially isolated.
+Many women from the lowest caste have turned to Christianity; this makes them a double target, for being Dalit and now Christian.

 - Abduction

-- Denied access to social community/networks
+- Denied access to social community / networks

 - Denied communal resources

+- Denied food or water

 - Forced divorce

 - Forced marriage

 - Forced out of home expulsion

 - Forced to flee town/country

-- · Imprisonment by government
+- Imprisonment by the government

 - Incarceration by family/house arrest

 - Trafficking

 - Violence death

 - Violence physical

-- · Violence psychological
+- Violence psychological

-- · Violence sexual
+- Violence sexual

 - Violence verbal